ocefpaf/python4oceanographers/content/2013-07-08-CTD2DataFrame_take2.md

 tags: CTD, pandas, data analysis, plotting
 slug: CTD2DataFrame_2
 author: Filipe Fernandes
-summary: More on Pandas for CTD data.
+summary: More on how to use Pandas with CTD data.

 The easiest way to obtain the **ctd.py** module used in previous posts is to